freenode/web-7.0/content/pages/contributing.md

 When contributing to freenode you will get to interact closely with our development team which comprises, amongst others:

-* **amdj** &mdash; Services developer, IRCd maintainer, WireGuard mailing list moderator & channel operator, networking & crypto nerd.
+* **amdj** &mdash; Services developer, WireGuard mailing list moderator & channel operator, networking & crypto nerd
 * **bigpresh** &mdash; Perl programmer, sysad, dad, man wishing for more time and tuits.
 * **e** &mdash; IRCd and kitchen sink developer, drive-by foss contributor,